 Faith Hill doesn’t need the beach to enjoy the summer!
 She can have fun and soak up the sun wherever she is.
 Whether she’s out on the street, in her back garden or just hanging out with all the other “hard bodies” and “hotties” in the, er… car park.

-"Hey everybody, can't you feel the rhythm now? / Hey everybody don't you wanna party?” she belts at the top of her lungs, like your friend from out of town who started drinking way earlier than everybody else and is now stumbling around the party telling everyone they’re “boooring”, rolling her eyes and trying to start a conga.
+"Hey everybody, can't you feel the rhythm now? / Hey everybody, don't you wanna party?” she belts at the top of her lungs, like your friend from out of town who started drinking way earlier than everybody else and is now stumbling around the party telling everyone they’re “boooring”, rolling their eyes and trying to start a conga.

 “Hey that's the way we like it!
 Good times, sunshine and summertime”, she slurs as she clinks the air with the glass of rosé she just found on the side.
 Don’t worry, she’ll probably be asleep by nine.